StoryRoll

 • Ker Nethalas - Solo dungeon-crawling with a dark fantasy tone closer to D&D.

 These games are wonderful, but they're their own thing.
+For a ranked tour of them, see the best solo RPG games of 2026.
 If you want D&D specifically - your spells, your monsters, your character sheet - you need a different approach.

 Method 3: Gamebooks & Solo Adventures